JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “I must, and will, stop it,” she said.
 “Mamma! hear what I say.
 Miss Clack! hear what I say.
 I know the hand that took the Moonstone.
-I know–” she laid a strong emphasis on the words; she stamped her foot in the rage that possessed her–“I KNOW THAT GODFREY ABLEWHITE IS INNOCENT.
+I know–” she laid a strong emphasis on the words; she stamped her foot in the rage that possessed her–“_I Know That Godfrey Ablewhite Is_ _Innocent_.
 Take me to the magistrate, Godfrey!
 Take me to the magistrate, and I will swear it!”

 My aunt caught me by the hand, and whispered, “Stand between us for a